Interfacial Line Energy of a Topological Phase: Topological interface energy

 When $\kappa \neq 0$, the Ising field and the fermionic system are coupled thus changing the total free-energy of the system.
 Under the same quench protocol, total change of free-energy $\Delta F$ is now

-where $\Delta E$ is the quantum contribution from fermionic field which can again have both surface and bulk contributions.
-The bulk contribution from the fermionic field is zero since in the nucleating droplet there is a flip of the effective mass term $M_{\text{eff}}\equiv \kappa m$ under which the ground state energy of fermionic system at half-filling does not change.
-The surface contributions to $\Delta E$ can however be non-zero depending on the character of the fermionic phases as we discuss below.
+where $\Delta E$ is the quantum contribution from fermionic field which can again have both the interface and bulk contributions.
+However, due to the spin-fermion flip symmetry, the energy eigenvalues $E_{j}$ of bulk spectrum for a given $\{s_{i} \}$ are independent of the sign of $\kappa$, i.e.~$E_{j} (\kappa) = E_{j} (-\kappa)$.
+This also reflects into a spin-flip symmetry as $E_j (\kappa, \{s_i\}) = E_j (\kappa, \{-s_i\})$.
+This guarantees that under $s_{i} \to -s_{i}$, the change in the bulk energy density of fermionic system $\Delta \epsilon =0$.
+In other words, the bulk contribution from the fermionic field is zero since in the nucleating droplet there is a flip of the effective mass term $M_{\text{eff}}\equiv \kappa m$ under which the ground state energy of fermionic system at half-filling does not change.
+The interfacial contribution to $\Delta E$ can however be non-zero depending on the character of the fermionic phases as we discuss below.

-To estimate $\Delta E$ we compare the ground state energies ($h=0, T=0$) between configurations (i) where a square region of size $L^2$ has all $s_i=-1$ and another (ii) where an internal region of size $l^2$ (where $l=\sqrt{n}$) has $s_{i}=+1$ while the rest of $s_{i}=-1$.
-Variation of $\Delta E$ shows a characteristic $\sqrt{n}$ dependence for a finite $\kappa$ (see Fig.~\ref{fig_zeroT}(a)), thus leading to a quantum contribution to surface tension ($\Delta \sigma$)~\cite{tanaka_prl_2022,tanaka_prb_2023} which can be estimated from the slope as
+To estimate $\Delta E$ we compare the ground state (i.e. at half-filling) energies ($h=0, T=0$) between configurations (i) where a square region of size $L^2$ has all $s_i=-1$ and another (ii) where an internal square-shaped region of size $l^2$ (where there are $l=\sqrt{n}$ unit cells along both $x$ and $y$-axis) has $s_{i}=+1$ while the rest of $s_{i}=-1$.
+Variation of $\Delta E$ shows a characteristic $\sqrt{n}$ dependence for a finite $\kappa$ (see Fig.~\ref{fig_zeroT}(a)), thus leading to a quantum contribution to the interfacial line energy ($\Delta \sigma$)~\cite{tanaka_prl_2022,tanaka_prb_2023} which can be estimated from the slope as

 where $4 \sqrt{n}$ is the perimeter of the internal region.
 Furthermore $\Delta \sigma$ has an interesting dependence on $\kappa$ which we discuss next.